Spawned998/CS2450-Group-Project/README.md

 How to use:
 Make sure kivy is installed on your python environment. run prototype_UVSIM.py to open the Graphical User Interface.
 The GUI will have an Input file field, Read field, Write field, Accumulator field, and Output field.
-Help and Debug menu are just placeholders for now, but will be implemented in the future.
 To begin, type the file name you want to run into the Input file field at the top, the press the Run button.
 It will run the program from the file and write the output to the Write field.
 The final accumulator will be displayed on the Accumulator field, and the whole memory or any errors encountered are displayed in the Output Field on the bottom.
 If there are any READ commands in the file, you will be prompted to enter a BasicML command.
 Pressing Submit will continue execution of the file.
 If the file contains muliple READ commands, you will need to enter a command into the Read field and press Submit each time.